cherylz/castalleys/README.md

 * Podcast page view.
 * Episode page view.

-### User stories

-* Some podcast listeners who use computers more often than mobile phones want to search and play a show directly from their computer, without the need to take out their phone, unlock the screen and open an app.
-They will find CastAlleys handy to use since it is optimized for web users.
-* There are also podcast listeners who want to keep their mobile apps to the minimum.
-They can use CastAlleys on their phone's home screen without downloading it since it is a progressive web app.

 ### Wireframes

 In case you are interested in checking out wireframes, here are the sketches of the main interfaces I made with pen and paper for large screens: https://drive.google.com/drive/folders/10Y-2lI5bnXj8i2oV2Je0K8V1IdShHSvk?usp=sharing.
 For small screens, I coded the design.

-### General approach
+### General Approach

-##### Planning
+#### Planning

-Steps: generate the idea, plan for the scope of work and timeline, make wireframes for main pages, plan for the component hierarchy in React, and set up the file structure based on the hierarchy.
+* Steps: generate the idea, plan for the scope of work and timeline, make wireframes for main pages, plan for the component hierarchy in React, and set up the file structure based on the hierarchy.

-##### Building
+#### Building

-Major steps: Build a static version.
+* Major steps: Build a static version.
 Then move on to build an interactive version by adding features one at a time.

-For each major step, repeat the process of 'build, test, deploy, debug, commit to GitHub'.
+* For each major step, repeat the process of 'build, test, deploy, debug, commit to GitHub'.

-##### Quality
+#### Quality

-For improving the app quality, [Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to audit pages.
+* For improving the app quality, [Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to audit pages.

-For improving the code quality, [ESLint with Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and [Prettier](https://prettier.io/) were used.
+* For improving the code quality, [ESLint with Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) and [Prettier](https://prettier.io/) were used.